 What to Expect From Financial Awareness Counseling

 The Financial Awareness Counseling module covers important information that all borrowers should be aware of.
 On completion, you’ll have a better idea of your federal student loans.
 You’ll also learn how much debt you might have by graduation.
-These are estimates.
+However, these are estimates.
 The exact figure may vary depending on whether you prepay, and several other factors.

 There are five categories: